harness/developer-hub/release-notes/platform.md

   - **Account Viewer - All Account Level Resources**: This was a role-assignment within the account scope and has been removed for all the users.
   This does not apply in the following scenarios:
     - If an account has enabled the feature flag `ACCOUNT_BASIC_ROLE_ONLY`.
-    - If an account does not have the **Account Viewer - All Account Level Resources** role-assignment for the default user group `All Account Users`.
+    - If an account does not have the **Account Viewer - All Account Level Resources** role-assignment for the built-in user group `All Account Users`.
 - **Organization Viewer - All Organization Level Resources**: This was a role-assignment within the organization scope and has been removed for all the users.
 - **Project Viewer - All Project Level Resources**: This was a role-assignment within the project scope and has been removed for all the users.

-For more information, see [Default User Groups](/docs/platform/role-based-access-control/add-user-groups#default-user-groups)
+For more information, see [Built-in user groups](/docs/platform/role-based-access-control/add-user-groups#built-in-user-groups)

 ##### What's new